 The Deutsche Bank Foundation continues this successful initiative.
-Since 2001, it has annually offered conductors, dramaturges, stage-directors, culture managers, stage designers and composers the opportunity to deepen their knowledge of artistic expression and opera management as well gain new experience and make new contacts.
+Since 2001, it has annually offered conductors, dramaturges, stage-directors, culture managers, stage- and costume designers and composers the opportunity to deepen their knowledge of artistic expression and opera management as well gain new experience and make new contacts.
 Dealing with current issues facing opera is a central focus of the Academy’s program.
 With its unique concept, Academy Opera today has firmly established itself as a promoter of opera and filled a gap in supporting talented, young artists in the opera world.

 Academy Opera today – a multi-discipline network

 Academy Opera today is unique in Germany’s opera scene.
 Nowhere else can the “team behind the stage” learn more about the opera world and benefit from a dynamic network.

 The idea of establishing an academy stemmed from a student initiative in the mid-1990s at the Humboldt University in Berlin.
 A number of young, diverse and contemporary music-inspired students showed interest in the work of international composers and discussed various contemporary music and opera concepts.
 The idea of a continuing training program – Academy Opera Today – was born in 1998 in collaboration with Gérard Mortier who was the director of the Salzburger Festspiele at the time.
 Nearly 20 young opera lovers discussed the current productions of the Salzburger Festspiele together with the performing artists.

 Deutsche Bank Foundation establishes two year scholarship program